The Lean Language Reference

 BitVec.add {n : Nat} (x y : BitVec n) : BitVec n

-Addition for bit vectors.
+Adds two bitvectors.
 This can be interpreted as either signed or unsigned addition modulo 2^n.
+Usually accessed via the + operator.

 🔗def